Tags: Buttermilk, Cheesecake, Farmers Cheese, First Love, Graham Crackers, Skinny Cheesecake, Weight Watchers Fresh Meals

 “See that chick in the ratty red t-shirt and ripped shorts walking toward the Tilt-A-Whirl?
 She’s going to be blowing chunks in about 5 minutes after she talks to some guy!
 Keep watching – it’s gonna be good!”

 I instinctively sucked my hangnail finger.
-The coppery taste was not pleasant, but it was a distraction, and better than grossing him out with a bloody digit.
+The coppery taste of blood was not pleasant, but it was a distraction and better than grossing him out with a bloody digit.

 As I got closer, I surveyed the area around the ride.
 Of course there were girls standing around to catch a glimpse of him in hopes he’d catch a glimpse of them.
-It was the girls standing alone that worried me..one in particular, a really cute platinum blonde, standing with both hands clasped behind her back, legs crossed, back arched, her rather large chest jutting out.
+It was the girls standing alone that worried me, especially one in particular, a really cute platinum blonde standing with both hands clasped behind her arched back, obviously to accentuate her rather large chest.
 Pure, unadulterated confidence.
 She might be his girlfriend. *Stop it, Lisa, just do what you need to do or if she isn’t already, she just might become his girlfriend!*

 My stomach started to gurgle.
-I could feel the apple wine and pizza strapping on their chutes for instant ejection. in case my plane was hit.
-I walked past her, I could feel her give me the once over.
-I looked back briefly at my friends..now there were more people standing there.
+I could feel the apple wine and pizza strapping on their chutes for quick ejection in case my plane was hit.
+I walked past her and I could feel her eyes give me the once over.
+I looked back briefly at my friends.
+Now there were more people standing there.
 What the…?
 Had my story spread to everyone on the pier?
 I was waiting for some kind of announcement on the loud speaker/intercom system;

 Gather ’round the Tilt-A-Whirl, ALL, have we got a show for you!!!

 He nudged Dreamboat to get his attention.
 Dreamboat was looking down at something.
 His head rose in what felt like slow motion (to me, anyway), he looked at his mustachioed amigo..and then me.
 Our eyes met..those blue, blue eyes were scorching and beautiful, even from that distance.
-I shivered..my legs were turning to JELLO again.
+I shivered and my legs started to gel.

 Welcome back JELLO legs, you’ve been missed.

 He stood up rapidly and came rushing out the side of the booth, right over to me.
 It was mere seconds.
-He got down on one knee, his arm resting up on the railing to steady himself.
+He got down on one knee, his arm resting up on the railing to steady himself from the rocking and vibration of the ride.
 For a few seconds, I couldn’t take my eyes off the underside of his naturally muscled, creamy smooth bicep.
 I wanted to kiss it.

 “What happened to you last summer?”